 These gift ideas may not be for every runner, but for the right person they can make for pretty fantastic gifts!

 Mighty Audio Player

 What is it: A small, portable music player that lets you play your spotify music offline, without a phone.
-This has, by far, been one of the best things that we purchased all year.

 Who to buy it for: Your runner friends that love music but hate carrying around their phone (just make sure that they use spotify first).